We often get asked the question of which grit should I use. We now stock three types of grit, aluminium oxide, sintered aluminium oxide and garnet.

-Sintered aluminium oxide (or FastBlast) is heat treated aluminium oxide which looks like small ball bearings.
-These ball bearings are denser than the reclaimed oxide which means that they blast more granite out each time they hit the stone compared to normal reclaimed oxide (which is why they call it FastBlast).
-The other advantage of FastBlast is its extended life over reclaimed oxide.
-When the sintered oxide strikes the stone it chips small particles off the side of the ball rather than splitting into 2 roughly equal parts like the reclaimed oxide.
+Sintered aluminium oxide (or FastBlast, and or Sinterball) is heat-treated aluminium oxide which looks like tiny ball bearings.
+These ball bearings are much denser than the standard aluminium oxide grains, which means that they hit harder and remove more granite each time they hit the stone when compared to standard aluminium oxide (which is why we call it FastBlast).
+The other advantage of FastBlast is its extended life over standard aluminium oxide.
+When the sintered oxide strikes the stone it chips small particles off the side of the ball rather than splitting into 2 roughly equal parts like the standard aluminium oxide.

 |Return to Nozzles Shape...